 We are currently operating 7-days a week calling at Westminster Pier, Embankment Pier, Festival Pier, Bankside Pier, Tower Bridge Quay & Greenwich Pier.
 Unfortunately we are unable to offer our cruises to the Thames Barrier this year.

-Evening Cruises from Festival Pier
+Cruises Calling at Festival Pier

 About Festival Pier